mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 ~~~~~~~~

-## Writing Functions in the Hy Language

-TBD

-## How Simple Lisp Data Structures Can Represent Our Data

-TBD: better section title

-TBD: examples

-## Using Python Libraires
+## Using Python Libraries

-Using Python libraires like TensorFlow, Keras, BeutifulSoup, etc. are the reason I use the Hy language.
-Importing Python code and libraires and calling out to Python is simple and here we look at sufficient examples so that you will understand example code that we will look at later.
+Using Python libraries like TensorFlow, Keras, BeutifulSoup, etc. are the reason I use the Hy language.
+Importing Python code and libraries and calling out to Python is simple and here we look at sufficient examples so that you will understand example code that we will look at later.

 For example, in the chapter **Responsible Web Scraping** we will use the BeautifulSoup library.
-We will look at some Python code snippets and the corresponding Hylanguage versions of these snippets.
+We will look at some Python code snippets and the corresponding Hy language versions of these snippets.

 {lang="python",linenos=on}
 ~~~~~~~~